FolkerKinzel/Strings/README.md

 // which enrich the existing methods of your runtime: using FolkerKinzel.Strings;

-// Publish this namespace if .NET Framework or .NET Standard is
+// Publish this namespace for .NET Framework or .NET Standard
-// among your build targets to have polyfills for .NET 5.0 methods.
+// build targets to have polyfills for .NET 5.0 methods.
 // (It is not generally recommended to publish this namespace for
 // .NET Core build targets because some of the polyfills might produce
-// conflicts with the existing extension methods from System.MemoryExtensions.) using FolkerKinzel.Strings.Polyfills;
+// conflicts with extension methods from System.MemoryExtensions.) using FolkerKinzel.Strings.Polyfills;
 ```